 yet for your [emphatic] sakes He became poor,

-The poverty that Jesus experienced is His incarnation.
+The poverty that Jesus experienced refers to His incarnation.
 His condescension into humanity was a massive humiliation for Him.
 His was the poverty of limiting Himself to a human being while on earth.
-As a man, He gave Himself in sacrificial death freeing sinners from their sin.
+As a man, He gave Himself in sacrificial death, freeing sinners from their sin.

 This phrase does not refer to Jesus’ socio-economic standing.
 There is no evidence that He lived in poverty.

 that [purpose] you [emphatic] through His poverty might become [at one point] rich.

 The Christian becomes rich through salvation and the operating assets that come with it, both in time and eternity (1 Co 1:4-5; 3:22; Eph 1:3).

 Christ became poor like we are so that we can become spiritually rich.